 Nick Glicos, the men’s golf instructor and co-owner/director of Golf at Marindale Country Club seconded Lehmann and added that the simulator will allow players to practice indoors and gather specific information pertaining to the ball flight.

 “The simulator will give players information such as swing speed, ball speed, angle of attack, launch angle, show swing path, and more,” Glicos explained.
 “It’s a very valuable tool.”

 Despite this, some students are concerned about the conversion of the space for varsity use and the lack of transparency from the athletic department throughout the process.
 Jason Lu ‘20 and Gordon Platt ‘19 have been two of the most outspoken students in regards to these concerns.

 Their main problem with this project is due to the privatization of the space and the lack of transparency about the project from the start.

 “The sign says ‘Closed Indefinitely for Painting and Maintenance,’” Platt said.
 “This does not at all mean or suggest [that they are repurposing] this for varsity athletes.”

-While there will continue to be one court open for public use, Lu asserts that the demand for space will be too high to be satisfied by a single court, especially due to the recent increased interest due to squash and racquetball PE classes taught last fall.
+While there will continue to be one court open for public use, Lu asserts that the demand for space will be too high to be satisfied by a single court, especially due to the recent increased interest due to the squash and racquetball physical education (PE) classes taught last fall.
 In his experience, most students aim to use the courts during similar times, between four and eight p.m.
 Walking over to Merrill to with friends and finding that there is no space for them, he said, is disappointing.

 “It’s pretty crazy because it is such a flexible and multi-use space—racquetball, squash, spikeball, lacrosse, and just a general stretch and warm-up room used by PE classes—down to a strictly varsity space,” Platt said.